Debate on provision of broadband for rural communities

 The price paid for wholesale electricity on the ‘spot market’, where around two fifths of electricity is thought to be sold, is set using a system called ‘marginal cost pricing’.
 The most expensive type of energy used to generate electricity sets the price for all types of energy, including renewables.
 As gas is often the most expensive energy source, prices of electricity generated by gas effectively set the wholesale price for all generation.

-Wholesale energy prices started to dramatically increase from mid-2021 to summer 2022, both globally and in the UK, after having been stable for a decade.
+Wholesale energy prices started to dramatically increase from mid-2021 and remained high for much of 2022, both globally and in the UK, after having been stable for a decade.
 The initial rise in energy prices was mostly because of rising demand after Covid-19 restrictions were lifted, and then because of Russia’s full-scale invasion of Ukraine.
-Prices have returned to lower levels in 2023.
+Prices have returned to lower levels in 2023 and 2024.

 Many suppliers that could not protect themselves against the increase in wholesale prices have traded at a loss, become insolvent and had to notify the regulator, Ofgem, that they can no longer trade.